othercriteria/vibectl/docs/llm-proxy-server.md

 The LLM Proxy Server feature enables vibectl to act as a proxy for Large Language Model (LLM) requests, providing centralized authentication, request routing, and streaming capabilities.
 This feature allows multiple clients to connect to a single vibectl server instance that manages LLM interactions.

+## Current Status

+The proxy server is functional but still under active development.
+Core features like JWT authentication and gRPC streaming are stable and have accompanying test coverage.
+Some CLI commands described in this document (for example the `vibectl-server config` helpers) remain TODO, so configuration is currently performed by editing the YAML file directly or by using environment variables.
+TLS is supported and can be enabled manually or via the ACME workflow described below.
+See `examples/manifests/vibectl-server/` for a complete example that obtains certificates using a local ACME test server.

 ## Architecture

 ### Core Components